amartyasingh19/Lithium-ion-battery-simulation/README.md

 # Lithium-ion-battery-simulation

-A MATLAB/Simulink model for lithium-ion battery with quantum tunneling and vehicle model from unreal engine please run matlabnew.mat before running the .slx file
+A MATLAB/Simulink model for lithium-ion battery with quantum tunneling and vehicle model from unreal engine.

+Please run matlabnew.mat before running the .slx file